Mayor Carol Herrera

 A long-time advocate for local, regional and national transportation solutions, Ms. Herrera is currently working with the American Public Transportation Association (APTA) and serves on its board of directors and leadership committee.

-She also serves on the Executive Board Of Foothill Transit and Tres Hermanos Conservation Authority, and chairs the Four-Corners Transportation Policy Group, and is the Council representative to the L.A.
-County City Selection Committee, and San Gabriel Valley Council of Governments.
+She also serves on the Executive Board of Foothill Transit and Tres Hermanos Conservation Authority, and chairs the Four-Corners Transportation Policy Group.

 Ms. Herrera earned her associate’s degree from Mt.
 San Antonio College, and has lived in Diamond Bar since 1966.
 In 1988, she was recognized as “Woman of the Year” by the State’s 60th Assembly District.